NANEY invests in the dignity of communities in Niger

 establishing long term, trust relationships by creating community advisors.

-NANEY currently works in Niger with 326 women.
-More than $10,000 is self-managed by communities. $2,700 has been generated through the rolling-over of investments, which allows new women to join.
+NANEY currently works in Niger with 503 women.
+More than $69,000 is self-managed by communities.
+Every year, more than $1,000 is generated through the rolling-over of investments, which allows new women to join.

 More detail on WHAT WE DO.